 This limestone double-bull base was found in the village of Haçgöz (aka Hacıgöz/Acıgöz, now Yeşilçat) in the Siverek township of Şanlıurfa during excavation to build a house.
-Heads of both bulls are broken and particularly the left side of the base have suffered further damage probably during secondary use.
-It measures about 110 cm in lenght, 82 cm in width, and 72 cm in height.
+Heads of both bulls are broken and particularly the left side of the base has suffered further damage probably during secondary use.
+It measures about 110 cm in length, 82 cm in width, and 72 cm in height.
 Still visible at the top is a section of a niche, which must have been used to situate a statue.
-There is a badly whethered a 5-line hieroglyphic Luwian inscription on its back.
+There is a badly weathered 5-line Hieroglyphic Luwian inscription on its back.
 A date in the second quarter of the 9th century BCE has been suggested.
 The base is currently on display at Şanlıurfa museum.

 Click on the picture for a larger image.

 Çelik, B. "A New Stele Base of the Late Hittite Period from Siverek-Şanlıurfa," Anatolia 28, 2005: 1724.